ENJ1/aok/README.md

-Arch Linux on the Samsung XE303C12
+# Arch Linux on the Samsung XE303C12
-Advanced Installation Guide
+## Installation Guide

-Minimum Requirements:
-4 GB or larger SD Card.
+Minimum Requirements: 4 GB or larger SD Card.
 USB's won't work.

-Recommended:
-8 GB or larger SD Card.
+Recommended: 8 GB or larger SD Card.

 Developer Mode must be enabled already.

 1. Download Zip
 2. Unzip by opening aok-master.zip and dragging aok-master to Downloads
 3. Press CTRL+ALT+T for a crosh window
-4. Type "shell" and press enter
+4. Type `shell` and press enter
-5. Type "sudo install -Dt /usr/local/bin ~/Downloads/aok-master/aok" and press enter
+5. Type `sudo install -Dt /usr/local/bin ~/Downloads/aok-master/aok` and press enter
-6. Type "sudo aok" and press enter
+6. Type `sudo aok` and press enter

-Follow the instructions
+7. Follow instructions

+# Notes

 When you get online for the first time using "wifi-menu"...
 If the Wi-Fi Hotspot has a Landing Page, see the WiFi Hotspot Help file in "extra".
 Once the system is installed, Landing Pages will work automatically.

 You may want to customize:
   - Your locale